Focused on Palaeoclimate

 R.G.
 Daly and R.A.
 Gastaldo (2010): The effect of leaf orientation to sunlight on stomatal parameters of Quercus rubra around the Belgrade Lakes, central Maine.
 PDF file, Palaios, 25: 339-346.

 C. Elliott-Kingston et al. (2016): Does size matter?
 Atmospheric CO2 may be a stronger driver of stomatal closing rate than stomatal size in taxa that diversified under low CO2.
-In PDF.
-See also here.
+In PDF, Front Plant Sci., 7.
+See also here and there.

 C. Elliott-Kingston et al. (2014): Damage structures in leaf epidermis and cuticle as an indicator of elevated atmospheric sulphur dioxide in early Mesozoic floras.
 In PDF, Review of Palaeobotany and Palynology, 208: 25-42.